Effective reflection mode measurement for hanger-coupled microwave resonators: Experimental verification with room temperature 3D cavity

-The data in Fig.~\ref{fig:CavitySummary} confirms the main qualitative predictions of the preceding analysis.
-Figure \ref{fig:CavitySummary}(a) displays the complex scattering data on a Smith chart, which is simply a polar plot with impedance-based gridlines \cite{PrinciplesofMicrowaveCircuits, Altman}.
-The common mode $S_{21}^R+S_{11}^R$ is a reflection mode with no visible asymmetry in the lineshape.
-And the size of the circle on the Smith chart is roughly twice as big as the circles representing transmission or reflection.
+The data in Fig.~\ref{fig:CavitySummary} confirm the main qualitative predictions of the preceding analysis.
+Figure \ref{fig:CavitySummary}(a) displays the complex scattering data on a Smith chart, which is simply a polar plot with impedance-based grid lines \cite{PrinciplesofMicrowaveCircuits, Altman}.
+The common mode $S_{21}^R+S_{11}^R$ is a reflection mode with no visible asymmetry in the line shape.
+A least-squares fit with a phenomenological asymmetry parameter results in an asymmetry of less than a degree.
+The size of the ERM circle on the Smith chart is roughly twice as big as the circles representing transmission or reflection.
 This difference is represented by the $2\zeta$ term in Eq.~\ref{CM} whereas the scattering parameters in Eq.~\ref{reduced tee junction} contain only a single $\zeta$.
 The enhanced size of the ERM resonance circle compared to that of a hanger mode suggests that the ERM has stronger coupling.
 In particular, a moderately undercoupled hanger mode may have an associated ERM which is critically coupled or even overcoupled.
-We may be able to take advantage of this change in coupling to improve low-power resonator measurements, which are generally undercoupled to prevent overcoupling in the high-power regime.
+We may be able to take advantage of this change in coupling to improve resonator power sweeps, in which the resonators are generally undercoupled at low powers to prevent overcoupling in the high-power regime.
+This change in coupling results from the power dependence of $Q_i$.
 Additionally, the differential mode $S_{21}^R-S_{11}^R$ has unit magnitude, confirming the predicted destructive interference which prevents the resonance from affecting this mode at all.
 The fact that its phase differs greatly from $\pi$ corresponds to the large asymmetry seen in the scattering parameters $S_{21}^R$ and $S_{11}^R$.